9160476108/hbilen.github.io/vacancies/index.md

 title: Prospective Students
 layout: default
 ---

+# Postdoctoral positions
+We are currently seeking a postdoc to work on a project funded by Huawei.
+The project is in the area of visual recognition and scene understanding with a focus on multi-task learning.

+**Requirements:** Applicants should have:

+- PhD in Computer Vision, Machine Learning, or closely related area
+- Publications in the top computer vision and/or machine learning conferences and journals
+- Highly motivated and willing to work with PhD students
+- Proficient in English, both written and spoken

+**Starting date:** September 2018 or later\\
+**Duration:** Two years\\
+**Closing date:** July 6, 2018\\
+**Salary:** Grade 7: £31,604 - £38,833 p.a.

+The School of Informatics at Edinburgh is one of the top-ranked Computer Science departments in Europe and offers an exciting research environment.
+Edinburgh is a beautiful historic city with a high quality of life.

+The work will be carried out under the supervision of Dr Hakan Bilen.
+There will be opportunities to collaborate with Dr Andrea Vedaldi at the University of Oxford and other researchers in the School of Informatics.

+Please send applications to the email address below, including:
+- a brief statement of research interests (describing how past experience and future plans fit with the advertised position)
+- complete CV, including list of publications
+- the names and email addresses of two references

+**Email:** hbilen@ed.ac.uk

+---

+# PhD positions

+Currently we do not have any PhD scholarship available.
+If you are interested in becoming a PhD student in my group, please see the guideline below for other funding opportunities.

+---
+# FAQ

 I receive an overwhelming amount of emails from prospective students for PhD, MSc, MPhil.
 I am sorry if I have not been able to respond to your email.
 Here is a FAQ that may help you to find answers:

 - **Do you accept new students?** Yes, I am always looking for good students.
 However, I do not have any funding for studentships at the moment.

-- **How can I apply for a funding / scholarship?** You can find a guideline [here](https://www.ed.ac.uk/informatics/postgraduate/apply).
-My suggestion is to apply to one of the centres for doctoral training (CDT), [Data Science](http://datascience.inf.ed.ac.uk/) or [Robotics](http://www.edinburgh-robotics.org/).
-Alternatively, you can also apply to a very competitive one, [Enlightenment scholarship](https://www.ed.ac.uk/student-funding/postgraduate/uk-eu/university-scholarships/enlightenment).
+- **How can I apply for a funding / scholarship?** You can find a guideline [here](https://www.ed.ac.uk/informatics/postgraduate/apply) for the Informatics scholarships.
+Alternatively you can apply to one of the centres for doctoral training (CDT), [Data Science](http://datascience.inf.ed.ac.uk/) or [Robotics](http://www.edinburgh-robotics.org/).

 - **What kind of topics can I work on my PhD?** I am open to take on students for a wide range of topics in the intersection of computer vision, machine learning and deep learning (see my recent [publications](../publications/index.html) to get a sense of what I am currently interested in).